 Interested in being an active participant in your food system?
 Learn more about our community-supported agriculture (CSA) program where your household becomes a shareholder in our farm – know your farmers, know your food.

 Our mission is to be a responsible steward of the soil.
 We are committed to a highly diverse ecology for producing food which encompasses perennials, livestock, and fungi alongside annual vegetable production.
 We envision the farm as an educational space for ourselves and the community.
-We minimize the use of fossil fuels by using human power, gravity, bicycles, and renewable energy in its place.
+We minimize the use of fossil fuels by using human power, gravity, and passive energy systems in its place.
 We would like to keep the farm at a manageable size, where we can observe and participate in all of its aspects.
 We believe all of these values will help produce high quality food to nourish the land, ourselves and our neighbors in an ecologically regenerative and economically sustainable way.

 About the Farmers